oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 explicitly disclosed by the Holder unless that information can be derived from other disclosed claims or external sources.

-**Integrity:** The claims verified by a Verifier are a subset of the claims released by the Issuer, even if the Holder is malicious (i.e., a Holder cannot modify claim names or claim values without the Verifier noticing during verification).
+**Integrity:** A malicious Holder cannot modify names or values of selectively disclosable claims without detection by the Verifier.

 Additionally, Holder Binding can be achieved as described in (#holder_binding_security).